danielstaleiny/rafaj.dev/src/bk/kill-the-alarm-clock-supermemoguru.md

   - ""
 bookmarkof: https://supermemo.guru/wiki/Kill_the_alarm_clock
 ---
 Interesting take on sleep and how important it is.
-Let's try to not use alarm clock.
+Let's try not to use alarm clock for a while.